rkotze/rkotze.github.io/_drafts/2020-07-12-first-vscode-extension.md

 tags: javascript tutorial vs-code
 ---

-I've built two VS Code extensions and thought it would be good to share my thoughts on the best way to building your *first extension*.
-Hopefully this will save you some time.
+I've built two *VS Code extensions* and thought it would be good to share my thoughts on the best way to kick start building your *first extension*.
+Key topics I wil cover here is the basics about the build, unit testing and a deployment pipeline.

 <!--more-->

-## Easy to get started
+## Basics around building an extension

 VS Code does a great job to help with getting started on [your first extension](https://code.visualstudio.com/api/get-started/your-first-extension){:target="\_blank" rel="noopener"}.
 They use a Yeoman generator to set up a basic hello world project which is configured to debug.
 Debugging is essential and has helped me learn about the VS Code API.
 All the basics are covered here and is worth reading the whole getting started section.

 When you open the project find the main entry file `src/extension.ts` and you should see two functions `activate` `deactivate`. **Activate** is called when your extension is used, for example calling a command via the command palette. **Deactivate** is called when the extension is disabled or uninstalled.

-## Things start to get a bit complicated
+### Things start to get a bit complicated

 This is not to scare you but to prepare yourself to be a little patient.
 The [VS code API](https://code.visualstudio.com/api/references/vscode-api){:target="\_blank" rel="noopener"} is documented but not to the extent everything has example snippets, so there will be a bit of trial and error.